 Note: By default, the Mutation UUID is not displayed.
 You can display the UUID of the case, but clicking on the icon with 3 parallel lines, and choose to display the Mutation UUID

 The Exploration page includes an OncoGrid plot of the cases with the most mutations, for the top 50 mutated genes affected by high impact mutations.
 Genes displayed on the left of the grid (Y-axis) correspond to individual cases on the bottom of the grid (X-axis).
+Additionally, the plot also indicates in each cell any CNV events detected for these top mutated cases and genes.

 The right side of the grid displays additional information about the genes: